KaryFramling/EXTRAAMAS2023/EXTRAAMAS_2023.md

     ##        'Positive' Class : no
     ##

-We use the instance”Johnny D”, from <https://ema.drwhy.ai>
+We use the instance “Johnny D” from <https://ema.drwhy.ai>

 ``` r
 new_passenger <- data.frame(